 Amazon has just released American Playboy: The Hugh Hefner Story, a ten episode series about Hefner and the magazine he founded in 1953.
 Playboy was profitable from its first issue and gave birth to one of the most recognizable brands in the world.
 I encountered Playboy sometime in the early 1960s, during my teen years, and read it regularly for a decade or more and I do mean “read.”
-Yes, I looked at the pictures, of course I looked at the pictures, but I really did read it, for there was much to read, especially the interview.
+Yes, I looked at the pictures, of course I looked at the pictures, but I really did read it, for there was much to read, especially the interviews.

 The series has been assembled from documentary materials, including footage, clippings, and photos from Hefner’s archive, testimonials from former executives and associates, including Christie Hefner and Jesse Jackson, and dramatic reenactments.
 The reenactments are OK, but no more.
 It’s the story itself that’s fascinating.
 It’s told from Hefner’s obviously biased point of view, but there’s no secret about that.
 You might want to counterpoint it with, say, Mad Men, which is set among the men at the center of the Playboy target demographic.
 Did Don Draper read playboy?
 What about the one who smoked a pipe (Ken?), did he get the idea from Hef?